jsog/jsog-python/README.md

 ## Download

-TODO: PyPI
+Jsog is available in PyPI:

+    $ pip install jsog

 ## Usage

-This code mimics the standard json python package:
+This code mimics the standard *json* python package:

     import jsog